 Although the routine semen analysis reveals useful information for the initial evaluation of the infertile male, such parameters may not be sufficient alone to interpret the fertility status of an ejaculate, unless significantly abnormal.
 Additional tests may need to be used to indicate the functional activity of spermatozoa.

 2) DNA Fragmentation Assay

-One method of this assay is the Sperm Chromatin Dispersion Test (SCD), which measures the percentage of sperm with fragmented DNA called the DNA Fragmentation Index (DFI).
-Men with a DFI of less than 15 percent has a higher fertility potential.
+One method of this assay is the Sperm Chromatin Dispersion Test (SCD) test, which measures the percentage of sperm with fragmented DNA called the DNA Fragmentation Index (DFI).
+Men with a DFI of less than 15 percent have a higher fertility potential.
 Those men with a DFI greater than 30 percent have a low fertility potential and will require clinical treatment for improvement of sperm quality.

 3) Sperm Oxidative Stress Assay

 Reactive oxygen species (ROS) are by-products of oxygen metabolism released from sperm cells and leukocytes.
 In ideal quantities, ROS serve to optimise sperm function.
 ROS are neutralized by antioxidants and are kept in optimal levels.